C.J. Abrams Preview, Player Props: Nationals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The Pirates pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Pirates give up the second-fewest home runs in baseball (152 total, 1.1 per game).
+- Pirates pitchers combine to allow the second-fewest home runs in baseball (155 total, 1.1 per game).

-- Jackson gets the start for the Pirates, his fifth of the season.
-He is 1-2 with a 5.21 ERA and 45 strikeouts in 46 2/3 innings pitched.
+- Falter (1-8) gets the starting nod for the Pirates in his 12th start of the season.
+He's put together a 4.65 ERA in 71 2/3 innings pitched, with 54 strikeouts.

-- The righty's last time out was on Tuesday against the Milwaukee Brewers, when he tossed 4 1/3 innings, surrendering six earned runs while giving up three hits.
+- His last time out came out of the bullpen on Wednesday when the lefty tossed 3 2/3 scoreless innings against the Milwaukee Brewers while allowing just one hit.

-- The 27-year-old has put up an ERA of 5.21, with 8.7 strikeouts per nine innings, in 14 games this season.
-Opponents have a .236 batting average against him.
+- The 26-year-old has a 4.65 ERA and 6.8 strikeouts per nine innings across 15 games this season, while allowing a batting average of .279 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.